 We have learnt through the #iwill Take Action Fund that young people have powerful insights into the issues that need addressing in communities and in society.
 The young people featured in What Comes Next are building a campaign to see the profile of PSHE within the curriculum changed.
 Through creating this change they anticipate that young people will leave school feeling better equipped with the life skills and knowledge they need for the future in areas ranging from opening bank accounts to independent living skills, drugs awareness, through to protecting their mental health.
 As a grant maker we have funded organisations who pick up the pieces when early support and guidance is not available to young people.
 Going back to the support provided at school, calling for the development of life skills and resilience to be prioritised, has real sense.

 The role of a foundation like ours is to make sure that the ideas that have the greatest impact are resourced and supported.
 Through the #iwill Take Action Fund we look for social action ideas – be it focused on volunteering, fundraising or campaigning – that are high quality, reflective and embedded in young people’s experiences of life.
 This piece of work is a fantastic example of all of that.
 We are delighted to have been able to support Gabriel and the young people he worked with to create What Comes Next and we wish them all the very best with the campaign that will continue around this important topic.
-Watch the documentary and join the campaign.
+Watch the documentary Link opens in a new window and join the campaign.